 𝗪𝗵𝗮𝘁 𝗱𝗶𝗱 𝘄𝗲 𝘀𝗲𝗲?

-Our proprietary Real-Time ESG tracker picked up a significant negative red spike for Pinduoduo, which has continued to rise throughout the day.
+Our proprietary Real-Time ESG tracker picked up a significant negative red spike for Pinduoduo(PDD), which has continued to rise throughout the day.

 Our systems immediately sent out an alert to our clients with Pinduoduo in their portfolio.